aorumbayev/autogpt4all/README.md

 2. Run `./autogtp4all.sh` to start the server.
     - If needed, run `chmod +x autogtp4all.sh` to make the script executable.

 > ❗️ Please note this script has been primarily tested on MacOS with an M1 processor.
 It should work on Linux and Windows, but it has not been thoroughly tested on these platforms.
+If not on MacOS install git, goland and make before running the script

 ## 🎛️ Script Options